 The exhibition is open from 24 January to 18 May 2025.

-The exhibition will be open from 1 November 2024 to 9 March 2025.
+The exhibition will be open from 24 April to 23 November 2025.

 The exhibition introduces the great sea voyages of 18th-19th century Europe using maps, historical artefacts and navigational equipment.
 Estonian explorers, such as Adam Johann von Krusenstern, also feature prominently.
 The exhibition also looks at the contradictory legacies of colonialism and imperialism, which in the eyes of the scientific community overshadow valuable voyages of discovery to this day.